9 Bachelor(ette) Party Hot Spots

 Why you should go: There's a reason Las Vegas is famous for hosting final flings: It's affordable and the options are endless.
 While you probably think of a rowdy party scene, Sin City can also be surprisingly chill.

-If you're looking for a party: Spend your Vegas weekend in high style at The Venetian (luxury suites start from $259), where you can enjoy pretty much anything imaginable!
+If you're looking for a party: Spend your Vegas weekend in high style at The Venetian (Venetian.com), where you can enjoy pretty much anything imaginable!
 Opt for some lazy sun-soaking by one of its three luxury pools.
-Or do your relaxing and reenergizing at the Canyon Ranch SpaClub.
-And don't miss the incredible shopping!
-A little retail therapy is always welcome to relieve some wedding planning stress.
+Or hit up the Grand Canal Shoppes for some incredible shopping—a little retail therapy is always welcome to relieve some wedding planning stress.
 For a fun group activity, glide down the Grand Canal in an authentic Venetian gondola.
 The Italian-themed resort also offers entertainment from top comedians and musicians, as well as awesome attractions like Madame Tussaud's wax museum.
-You'll never be bored, we promise!
 For top-notch Italian dining, head to LAVO Italian Restaurant located at The Palazzo.
 Already buzzing as a celebrity favorite in Las Vegas, this recent hot spot is chic and delicious.
 And once you've cleaned your plates, hop upstairs to the new LAVO Casino Club, featuring a modern mix of blackjack and craps table games with Vegas-style VIP bottle service and mixology, plus a DJ and dance-floor.
 After, see the boys of Chippendales (Chippendales.com).
 Don't forget to pose for a group shot with the guys after the show.
 You can also discover the fine art of the strip tease at Night School 4 Girls (NightSchool4Girls.com).

 Why you should go: Your going-out essentials will include flip-flops and SPF thanks to all-day pool parties.
 Or enjoy the sunshine during alfresco dinners and beachside massages.